We uphold and teach pupils about British Values which are defined as:

 The importance of laws, whether they be those that govern the class, the school or the country are consistently reinforced in school.

-Pupils have a voice, helping to create school rules, whether that is playground rules, safety rules, class rules or behaviour rules.
+Pupils have a voice, helping to create our school rules.
 Pupils are taught from Reception upwards the rules within our school and the value and reasons behind them.
 To encourage and promote good behaviour and a positive attitude to work, we have developed a behaviour/reward system that is constantly followed throughout the school.
 Pupils learn that laws govern and protect us, and what the consequences are when the laws are broken.
 Visits from authorities such a the Police and Fire Service help reinforce this message.

 Pupils learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect and we work together to help one another.